 Optimizing your content is not only about writing.
 First, you need to conduct a comprehensive preparation.

-- check their positions on the SERP;
+- check positions of these competing posts on the SERPs;

 - write better, taking into account each detail.

 You should write as well as if it’s your last chance to create a new post.
 The more unique and well-developed content you present, the more people will come to you in the end.